 There may be occasions during your time at college when you experience problems, feel under pressure and find it hard to cope.
 Our counselling and mental health service can help.

-If you are in need of immediate support, please access your GP or go to A&E.
+If you need immediate support due to a mental health crisis please contact: your GP or go directly to A&E.

 What is counselling?